drghirlanda/alex/Docs/AlexManual.md

 file in Table
 \ref{phases-star-notation}. \label{groups-phases-star-notation}

-Note that the name of the column in `Groups.csv` is `TrainingAS2Prob`, or, more generally, `(phase name)(S1 name)(parameter)`.
-Thus the column name specifies two things: the phase and the S1 to which the column value refers to (in employing the same notation for stimuli, we had to worry only about the stimulus name).
+Note that the name of the relevant column in `Groups.csv` is `TrainingAS2Prob`, or, more generally, `(phase name)(S1 name)(parameter)`.
+Thus the column name specifies two things: the phase and the S1 to which the column value refers (in employing the same notation for stimuli, we had to worry only about the stimulus name).
 This works also to set phase parameters for a compound stimulus.
 For example, if you want to set the `S2Prob` value for S1 `A+B`, you would use the column